count-negative/Configurable-Menu/README.md

 Change Log:
 ==============
+0.5-Beta
+   - Added Dragon theme to put the categories horizontally.
+   - Implementation of horizontal auto scrolling(do not exist in cinnamon).

 0.4-Beta
    - Fixed bug in list view mode that cause lag when you change categories.
    - Fixed bug in icon view mode when searching app.